FrancesCoronel/personal-website-v3/content/posts/2018-03-30-latinas-in-tech.md

   - latinas
 ---

-Latinas in Tech is a non-profit organization with the mission to connect, support and empower Latina women working in tech.
+Latinas in Tech is a nonprofit organization with the mission to connect, support and empower Latina women working in tech.

 ## March 2018